jameshfisher/jameshfisher.com/_posts/2018-03-10-linux-assembly-hello-world.md

   - programming
   - unix
   - assembly
+summary: >-
+  An x86-64 program that writes to stdout and exits.
 ---

 A "hello world" program writes to stdout (calling `write`) then exits (calling `exit`).